bullet-train-co/bullet_train-core/bullet_train/docs/super-scaffolding.md

 #### Scaffolding images with Cloudinary

-When you scaffold your model you need to include an `_id` field (as a `string`) where Cloudinary can store a reference to the image.
+When you scaffold your model you need to include a `string` where Cloudinary can store a reference to the image.

 For instance to scaffold a `Project` model with a `logo` image upload.

 ```
-rails g model Project team:references name:string logo_id:string
+rails g model Project team:references name:string logo:string
 ```

 Then you can use `image` as a field type for super scaffolding: